elixirschool/elixirschool/en/lessons/basics/collections.md

 + Keys are atoms.
 + Keys are ordered.
-+ Keys may not be unique.
++ Keys do not have to be unique.

 For these reasons, keyword lists are most commonly used to pass options to functions.